 from 9.00 to 16.30

-The symposium dinner is from 18:00 in Lyngby.
+The symposium dinner is from 18:00 in Odense.

 The main focus of the symposium is on current and future battery activities in Denmark with updates from research and industry.
 To give an international perspective on the development, we have invited four international speakers that will be announced as they are confirmed.
 Our aim is to have talks on both fundamental and applied research.
 The agenda is found by following the link below.

-As a new approach, we have planned the general meeting for an afternoon session at 16:30, between the symposium and the dinner.
+The general meeting is planned for an afternoon session at 16:30, between the symposium and the dinner.
 For those not attending the general meeting, we will serve refreshments and encourage to networking with the other participants.

 The symposium fee is: